ysyk2021/successful-leadership-strategies-for-leading-teams-to-high-performance-in-the-workplace/src/chapter-5-3.md

-# Monitoring Progress and Adjusting Course as Needed

 In this chapter, we will explore the importance of monitoring progress and adjusting course as needed in successful leadership.
 Effective leaders understand that continuous monitoring and proactive adjustment are essential to maintaining high performance in the workplace.
 We will discuss strategies and techniques that leaders can utilize to monitor progress, identify areas for improvement, and make necessary adjustments to achieve success.